lempiji/sandbox-codex-dlang/README.md

 Each topic should be placed in its own subdirectory under `topics/`.
 Use `dub` or `dmd` as needed.

 See `topics/hello_world` for a minimal example.
-An additional example, `topics/url_builder`, demonstrates building a URL from query parameters.
+Additional examples include `topics/url_builder`, which demonstrates building a URL from query parameters, and `topics/http_delete`, which shows how to issue an HTTP DELETE request and capture the headers and JSON response.